deanishe/alfred-mailto/src/help.md

 To start a new mail without recipients, hit `ENTER` on the `Write new email` result.

 To add recipients, type `mailto ` (there's a space at the end there!) and start typing the name or email address of someone in your Contacts or an email address that isn't.
+You can also send mails to Groups.

 Selecting a result and hitting `TAB` will add that email address to the list of recipients, hitting `ENTER` on a result will add that email address to the list of recipients and open a new email in your selected client (i.e. closing Alfred's window).